 Third, Hillard Heintze translated these insights into a high-level Strategic Communications Blueprint that redefined core communications elements, key themes and principles, and messaging for its $3 billion subsidiary and its primary operating divisions.
 Fourth, we piloted the new communications strategy to life with an innovative, 14-component sales and marketing campaign.

-The First Blueprint Wins Accolades – and Prompts a Contract for Five More
+Impact on the Client: The First Blueprint Wins Accolades – and Prompts a Contract for Five More